roni-kreinin/turtlebot4_manual/mechanical/turtlebot4.md

 Modifying the plate can be done roughly by hand, however a 3D model and 2D drawing of the part is available at [Github](https://github.com/turtlebot/turtlebot4-hardware).
 When cutting or drilling into the plate, ensure proper safety precautions are taken; wear safety glasses, be familiar with your tools, fasten the plate securely to a work surface.
 When working with acrylic, it is best to start with a smaller hole (Ø3mm) and enlarge it to the desired size incrementally.

-To reattach the plate, insert the screws and torque them to 120N-cm.
+To reattach the plate, insert the screws and torque them to 120 N-cm.
 With additional weight on the top integration plate, it is recommended that a low or medium strength thread locker is used for additional security.

 ## Attaching Accessories to the Base Unit